Deeplocal/mocktailsmixer/README.md

 ![](hardware/photos/015.jpg)

 #### Attach Pumps.
+The pumps that were available required brackets to be mounted.
+Brackets were created in solidworks and 3D printed.

-Use Pump/Relay Control Panel and attach the Peristaltic Pumps to the eight 1.10 inch diameter holes located on the panel.
-Use a #2-56 x ½ inch length Phillips pan head machine screw and corresponding nut to fasten the pumps to the acrylic.
-Place a #8 black rubber washer between the pump and acrylic to reduce vibration.
+Use the Pump/Relay Control Panel and attach the brackets to the eight 1.10 inch diameter holes located on the panel.
+Place a #8 black rubber washer between the bracket and acrylic to reduce vibration.
+Use a #2-56 x ½ inch length Phillips pan head machine screw and corresponding nut to fasten the brackets to the acrylic.
+Use the same screws and nuts to attach the pump to the bracket.

 #### Attach Relay Module.
+In this version, to save time, we have used an 8 channel Relay module.
 Attach the 8-Channel Relay Module directly above each pump on the Pump/Relay Control Panel.
 There will be a 4 bolt hole pattern.
 Use the #2-56 x ⅜ inch length ⅛ inch OD standoffs (Optional - You can use #2-56 x 1/2 inch length Phillips pan head machine screw and corresponding nut instead of the standoffs.) with number #2 washers underneath each hole before the standoff.
 Fasten each corner with a #2-56 x 5/32 inch length Phillips pan head machine screw.
 Note that the red led must be positioned toward the top of the acrylic sheet.
 Use a #2-56 x ⅜ inch length pan head Phillips machine screw and fasten relays from other side of acrylic.

 Tip: When attaching the fasteners, washers and standoffs to the relay module, allow them to be loose.
 This will help with easy alignment to the corresponding holes on the acrylic than retighten fasteners on relays.

 ![](hardware/photos/002.jpg)